California Roll Recipe

 defrosted kanikama sticks

 Often times when I order California rolls at various sushi restaurants, they include kanikama, or “kani” for short, an imitation of crab meat instead of real crab.
+Sometimes they’ll just list it as “krab” too.
 Kani is made up of white fish (typically Alaskan pollock), crab flavoring, egg whites, and cornstarch to bind them into crab-like sticks.
 I like to get mine from local Japanese supermarkets but you can also get imitation crab meat sticks at Catalina Offshore Products.

-It can’t be crab season all the time, but kani really makes up for it when you’re having cravings!
+It can’t be crab season all the time, but kani fills the gap when you need to make these rolls out of season!
 For my California roll recipe, I like to cut the kani into small pieces and mix in Kewpie to add more flavor.
 Be careful with how much Kewpie you add because this can make your kani too saucy and ruin your roll.
 If you have fresh Dungeness crab, this is also a great option.

 Sushi rolling tips